adamfowleruk/mljs/planning.md

     - DEFERRED Also allow fixed tabs at start and end (list for each).
 E.g. Settings, Home, etc. for non-workplace dynamic pages - display text, url
    - Create new Workplace page dialogue - name, based on - then load in page editor
    - DONE via app configure link on navbar - New workplace page button on end of nav widget
-  - Practicality updates
+  - IN PROGRESS Practicality updates
    - DEFERRED Options builder UI widget - read from ML if possible
    - DEFERRED Query builder UI widget (base query for search, default query for page load)
-   - Docs: OOTB Workplace demo app - no data
+   - IN PROGRESS Docs: OOTB Workplace demo app - no data
  - IN PROGRESS Widgets: UI Consistency
   - IN PROGRESS Widgets: Update all for Bootstrap CSS support
    - DONE searchbar